imtiaan/teewee-s-trash/README.md

 Security & Persistence
 - `.env` is ignored by git; never commit your token.
 - Player progress persists to `data/players.json` (also git-ignored).

+## Desktop App Porting
+- When porting to a desktop application, use a dedicated copy/repo (e.g., `HoboHustle-Desktop`).
+- Keep this iteration (web repo) separate and unmodified during desktop development.
+- Vendor in core modules (`public/`, `src/`, `.env.example`) to the desktop copy at a known snapshot.
+- Mirror improvements back to the web repo only after the desktop copy proves stable.
+- See `docs/desktop-app-release-spec.md` → “Copy Strategy (Protect the Current Web Version)”.